masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 Format your USB stick (if the USB is not new) and create a bootable USB drive with the Linux iso.

-Copy the checked wallet generator onto the newly created USB drive.
+Copy the still zipped wallet generator file onto the newly created USB drive.

 Unplug or disable internet access, and shut down the computer.